mlashkari98/MovieRecommendationSystem/README.md

 ## Related Work and Our Contribution

 Among previous works on the MovieLens-1M dataset, matrix completion methods have achieved strong performance [3,4,5].
 In [5], graph neural networks were used for matrix completion.
 Another category of models relies only on graph neural networks and attempts to design a hybrid recommendation system [1,6].
 According to my study, The error of the model proposed in [6] is higher than the proposed model in [1], called KGCN.
 Therefore, We use KGCN for our contribution to make an improvement.
-They trained the KGCN model on knowledge graphs for the MovieLens-20M dataset.
+They trained the KGCN model on knowledge graphs provided for the MovieLens-20M dataset.
 So, We filtered the knowledge graph to be compatible with the MovieLens-1M dataset.
 We make two contributions:

 * We design KGAT based on Graph Attention Networks (GAT) instead of Graph Convolutional Networks (GCN) for learning from the knowledge graph.
 In attention-based graph neural networks, the model is able to learn the relative importance of neighboring nodes by assigning different weights to them.

 * The KGCN model is allowed to learn the initial user features and construct a representation for each user from random input embeddings [2].
 Instead, We utilize user metadata and construct initial feature vectors for each user based on the available user information.

 ## References